Cement

+World production of cement is about 4.4 billion tonnes per year (2021, estimation), of which about half is made in China, followed by India and Vietnam.

+The cement production process is responsible for nearly 8% (2018) of global CO_{2} emissions, which includes heating raw materials in a cement kiln by fuel combustion and release of CO_{2} stored in the calcium carbonate (calcination process).
+Its hydrated products, such as concrete, gradually reabsorb atmospheric CO_{2} (carbonation process), compensating for approximately 30% of the initial CO_{2} emissions.

 Chemistry

 Cement materials can be classified into two distinct categories: hydraulic cements and non-hydraulic cements according to their respective setting and hardening mechanisms.
 Hydraulic cement setting and hardening involves hydration reactions and therefore requires water, while non-hydraulic cements only react with a gas and can directly set under air.

 Hydraulic cement

-By far the most common type of cement is hydraulic cement, which hardens by hydration of the clinker minerals when water is added.
+By far the most common type of cement is hydraulic cement, which hardens by hydration (when water is added) of the clinker minerals.
 Hydraulic cements (such as Portland cement) are made of a mixture of silicates and oxides, the four main mineral phases of the clinker, abbreviated in the cement chemist notation, being: